 There are four pitchers on this list including, Max Scherzer, Justin Verlander, Clayton Kershaw and Zach Greinke.
 All of these pitchers have won a Cy Young award in their careers, three of these pitchers have won more than two, with Zach Greinke having only won one.

 Justin Verlander is 37 years old, has won two Cy Young awards and has a 72 WAR thus far in his career.
 His season has been halted due to injury but he has shown no signs of slowing down.
-Max Scherzer is a 36 year old, 3 time Cy Young winner with a 59 WAR.
-Clayton Kershaw has a 65 WAR, another three time Cy Young awards and only 32 years old.
-Kershaw’s ability to pitch in the playoffs is and has been cause for concern.
-The Dodgers are most likely going to make it again this year, and hopefully he will be able to bounce back this year.
+Max Scherzer is a 36-year-old, 3 time Cy Young winner with a 59 WAR.
+Clayton Kershaw has a 65 WAR, another three-time Cy Young awards and only 32 years old.
+Kershaw’s ability to pitch in the playoffs is and has been caused for concern.
+The Dodgers are most likely going to make it again this year, and hopefully, he will be able to bounce back this year.
 Zach Greinke is surprisingly 36 years old and has won a Cy Young award.
 He has a 61 WAR.

 It is tough to think of Cano and Posey as Hall of Famers after a few average seasons recently.
 However, we cannot allow the most recent seasons to cloud our judgement.
-Posey is a three time World Series champion with the San Francisco Giants and a MVP, Rookie of the Year, and 6 times All-Star.
-Cano has 2500+ hits, 1 time World Series champion, 8 time all star, 325 homers and a lifetime .303 batting average.
-These stats add up to hall of famers type numbers.
+Posey is a three-time World Series champion with the San Francisco Giants and an MVP, Rookie of the Year, and 6 times All-Star.
+Cano has 2500+ hits, 1 time World Series champion, 8 times all-star, 325 homers and a lifetime .303 batting average.
+These stats add up to the hall of famers type numbers.
 Both of these players are deserving of a plaque in Cooperstown.

-Yadier Molina and Joey Votto have another issue, they have had too many average seasons and neither have a ring to help their case.
-Joey Votto is a one time MVP and 6 time all star, he also has a Gold Glove.
+Yadier Molina and Joey Votto have another issue, they have had too many average seasons and neither has a ring to help their case.
+Joey Votto is a one time MVP and 6 time all-star, he also has a Gold Glove.
 Yadier Molina is a different story, with being one of the best defensive catchers of all time.
 He has 9 Gold Gloves and 4 Platinum Gloves.
-He is also a 2 times World Series champion and 8 time all star, It is very difficult to argue against their hall of fame bids.
+He is also a 2 times World Series champion and 8 time all-star, It is very difficult to argue against their hall of fame bids.

 So those are the top 10 active players deserving of a Hall of Fame plaque, including one substitute since one has been suspended for PED’s.
 They are all deserving even considering their flaws.
 They all have a WAR higher than 50 and have been elite players within the last 20 years.